 Depending on your particular home insurance policy, you may be covered for more perils than those that are listed here.
-Some policies, like HO-3s, will have a strict list of named perils, which means that the plan won’t cover damages caused by anything outside of the listed situations on the policy.
+Some policies, like HO-3s, have a strict list of named perils, which means that the plan won’t cover damages caused by anything outside of the listed situations on the policy.
 However, some policies – like HO-5s – can also include an open perils section, where your insurance could help you cover damages due to anything that isn’t explicitly listed on the policy as not covered.

 Homeowners insurance can also usually help you replace the personal belongings inside your home if they’re damaged by the above perils.
 There are two ways to insure your personal property – for its actual cash value (ACV) and for its replacement cost value (RCV).

 If you insure your belongings for their actual cost value, your insurance can only reimburse you for the value of your belongings at the time of loss – meaning its depreciated value.
-However, if you insure your personal property for its replacement cost value, your insurance can help you cover the cost of replacing the item with a similar model at today’s prices.
+However, if you insure your personal property for its replacement cost value, your insurance can help you cover the cost of replacing the item at today’s prices.

 However, there’s only so much that your insurance company can help you replace if they don’t know what they have to replace.
 So, make sure you make a home inventory of your personal belongings so you’re not stuck replacing everything in your home in an unfortunate situation.